mwangiiharun/accelara/README.md

 ```

 This will:
-- Build the Go backend (because Go is awesome and compiles to a single binary)
+- Build the Go backend
-- Build the React frontend (because Vite is fast and I'm impatient)
+- Build the React frontend
-- Package everything into a beautiful Electron app (because electron-builder does the heavy lifting)
+- Package everything into a beautiful Electron app

 **But wait!** This only builds for your current platform.
 Want to build for all platforms?
 Read on, you ambitious soul.